 - The right clothing and footwear: Trail descriptions contain information about the type of terrain you will find on our paths - be sure to pick shoes or boots sturdy and comfortable enough for your walk, and the right clothes to keep you warm and dry if the weather looks like it will turn.

-- The right fuel: If you're planning a long visit, maybe bring something to eat and drink - many of our trails are in beautiful but remote locations, so it’s always sensible to have some water, and some snacks to keep you going.
+- The right fuel: If you're planning a long visit, maybe bring something to eat and drink.
+Many of our trails are in beautiful but remote locations, so it’s always sensible to have some water and snacks to keep you going.
 Many destinations have picnic tables, if you want to pack for a day out.

-We can’t promise sunshine, but forests offer plenty of cover.
+- The right weather: We can’t promise sunshine but forests offer plenty of cover.
 A little rain or wind needn’t spoil your walk!
 Check the weather in advance - some trails might be unsuitable in high winds or cold conditions.
-Our destination pages also have forest notices advising of any hazards, like windblown trees.
+Our destination pages sometime contain forest notices advising of any temporary hazards, like windblown trees or flooded areas.

-Dogs are very welcome in the woods, and for many dog owners their local forest is the perfect place to unwind with their faithful friend.
+Dogs are very welcome in the woods.
+For many dog owners their local forest is the perfect place to unwind with their faithful friend.
 All we ask is that dog owners visiting Scotland’s forests follow SOAC’s guidelines, and take full responsibility for their dog’s behaviour.
 If wildlife or livestock are present, you must keep them under control or on a lead.
 And do please pick up their poo and take it to the nearest bin.
-Help us keep our forests clean, and leave them exactly as you find them.
+Help us keep our forests clean and leave them exactly as you find them.